gregogiudici/Networked_JUCE_Template/README.md

 ```

 ### 🚀 Quick Start
+> **IMPORTANT**: Download JUCE and modify the CMakeLists.txt according to your installation method

 I suggest you to start building this template and taking confidence with Network MIDI 2.0.